George Brandis

-George Henry Brandis KC (born 22 June 1957) is a former Australian politician.
+George Henry Brandis KC (born 22 June 1957) is an Australian former politician.
 He was a Senator for Queensland from 2000 to 2018, representing the Liberal Party, and was a cabinet minister in the Abbott and Turnbull governments.
 He was later High Commissioner to the United Kingdom from 2018 to 2022.

 Brandis studied law at the University of Queensland and Magdalen College, Oxford.
 Before entering politics he practised as a barrister.
 He was appointed to the Senate in 2000 to fill the casual vacancy caused by the resignation of Warwick Parer.
-He served as Minister for the Arts and Sport for the last year of the Howard Government in 2007.
+He served as Minister for the Arts and Sport for the last year of the Howard government in 2007.
 When the Coalition returned to power in 2013, Brandis became Attorney-General and Minister for the Arts.
 He relinquished the latter portfolio in 2015, when Malcolm Turnbull became prime minister, but was instead made Leader of the Government in the Senate.

 Brandis announced his retirement from politics in December 2017, with effect from February 2018.
 He replaced Alexander Downer as High Commissioner to the United Kingdom in May 2018, departing the role in April 2022.
 In June 2022, Brandis was appointed a professor in national security at the Australian National University.